Can Head Injury Cause Hearing Loss?

 Protecting Your Hearing Health

-If you have experienced a head injury, it is critical that you have your hearing assessed.
+If you have experienced a traumatic injury, it is critical that you have your hearing assessed.
 Hearing tests, even if you haven’t had a head injury and for people of all ages, should be incorporated into routine health check-ins.

 Facilitated by a hearing health specialist, hearing tests involve a noninvasive and painless process that measures hearing ability in both ears.
-This identifies any impairment, the degree, and specific type of hearing loss you may be experiencing.
+This identifies any impairment, the degree, and the specific type of hearing loss you may be experiencing.
 Hearing tests also establish your hearing needs and allow your hearing healthcare provider to assess the best treatment options for you.

 There are various ways hearing loss is treated, the most common treatment is hearing aids which are electronic devices that absorb and process sound.
 These small, and complex devices increase hearing ability and allow people to navigate all types of environments and social settings with greater ease.

-• Wear protective gear when playing contact sports, riding a bike, driving etc.
+• Wear protective gear when playing contact sports, riding a bike, driving, etc.

 • Wear hearing aids which allow you to hear warning signs in your environment – sirens, honks, objects coming your way, others yelling etc.